 Articles by Topic

-Synthesizing text into a new format helps readers relate to content Much of the writing we assign our students is public writing—writing to communicate with others.
+Returning to the text invites deeper learning and understanding Much of the writing we assign our students is public writing—writing to communicate with others.
 Writing-to-learn is personal writing, writing that helps students increase comprehension of texts—fiction and nonfiction—in all disciplines.
-Reader response compels readers to interact with the text and makes visible for
+Reader response compels readers to interact with the text and makes visible for readers and

 Trending Topics